code-and-effect/codeandeffect.com/pages/solutions/association-websites.md

 jr_description: "Information at your fingertips."
 ---

-**Problem:** Hard to use websites that don’t communicate well to your membership, not knowing what platform to go with.
+**Problem:** Hard to use websites that don’t communicate well to your membership and not knowing what platform to go with.

 **Solution:** Member websites on the right platform that are easy to navigate, update, and clearly communicate with your members.